 If you are choosing to have your ashes scattered here at OUR, it may be worthwhile researching and selecting a crematorium and casket/urn maker at this time.
 This helps to ensure that any additional regulations are met, without requiring your friends and families to conduct additional research at a challenging time.
 Some local and national resources may be found here.

 In many cases, pre-paying for funerary services guarantees a ‘locked-in’ cost, which may represent a savings as compared to the time of your passing, and also eases some of the potential burdens on your family members at the time of death.
 At OUR, we welcome scattering rights contributions at any time, and issue a Scattering Rights certificate at the time of donation to be utilized as required.
-For details regarding scattering rights and their minimum donations, as well as about any other fees, please visit our legacy page.
+For details regarding scattering rights and their minimum donations, as well as about any other fees, please visit our legacy planning page.
 While some minor unexpected costs may come up at the time of the scattering, discussing or thinking about the major financial considerations as you make your plans can help to alleviate stress from both you and your loved ones.

 Further information and a detailed list of questions to ask yourself as you make these end-of-life decisions can be found here.